 for signs and threats of that danger, potentially not appreciating other

-Haunted is having or showing excessive or compulsive concern with
+Haunted is having or showing excessive or

 something.
 Experiencing an emotional state of great suffering and distress

 and being disturb in mind or make uneasy or cause to be worried or alarmed

 Terror Management Theory